elespike/hubot-no-js/README.md

 ```

 ### Logging
-To log messages to the log room (see the [Configuration](https://github.com/elespike/hubot-no-js#configuration) section for information on configuring the log room), use the built-in `logger` object to send Python logging events:
+To log messages to the log room (see the [Log room](https://github.com/elespike/hubot-no-js#log-room) section for information on configuring it), use the built-in `logger` object to send Python logging events:
 ```
 logger = kwargs['logger']
 logger.debug  ('Debug message'        )